Dikshyanta23/Dikshyanta23/README.md

-- Hello, I am Dikshyanta Uprety.
+- Hello, my name is Dikshyanta Uprety.
-- I am a software engineer.
+- A software developer interested in full-stack web development.
-- I am interested in sports (predominantly football) and music.
+- Interested in sports and literature.
-- I would like to collaborate with different teams on wide variety of projects.
+- I am keen to collaborate with teams on any software development project.
-- My aim as a software engineeer and developer is to be able to contribute in different open source projects.
+- My aim as a software developer is to be able to be involved in different open source projects.